Address Your Letters To Maz Jobrani

 (LAUGHTER)

-SAGAL: And American's are like, no, I'll operate it.
+SAGAL: American's like no, I'll operate it.
 I had a big Gatorade this morning.
 I'm ready to do a latte.
 Let's go.

 (LAUGHTER)